 1 c.
-Fosters a responsible industry, whereby businesses will only be 2 allowed to expand if they prioritize diversity, good wages, 3 sustainability, and community investment.
+Fosters a responsible industry, whereby businesses will only be 2 allowed to expand if they prioritize diversity, good wages 3 sustainability, and community investment.
 4 d.
 Promotes the participation of individuals most impacted by cannabis 5 prohibition in the legal, regulated industry.
 6 e.
-Generates needed revenue, including to reinvest in communities that 7 have been disproportionately impacted by prohibition, for substance 8 abuse treatment and education, and to train more law enforcement 9 (5) officers to detect impaired driving.
+Generates needed revenue, including to reinvest in communities that 7 have been disproportionately impacted by prohibition, for substance 8 abuse treatment and education, and to train more law enforcement 9 officers to detect impaired driving.
 10 (7) It is necessary to ensure consistency and fairness in the application of this 11 Chapter throughout the State and that, therefore, the matters addressed by this 12 Chapter are, except as specified herein, matters of statewide concern.
 13 " § 18D-101.
-Defi 14 · ntext requires otherwise, the following definitions apply in this Chapter: 15 (1) Cannabis. - All parts of the plant of the genus cannabis, the seeds thereof, the 16 resin extracted from any part of the plant, and every compound, manufacture, 17 salt, derivative, mixture, or preparation of the plant, its seeds, or its resin, 18 including cannabis concentrate.
+De 14 Unless the co ontext requires otherwise, the following definitions apply in this Chapter: 15 (1) Cannabis. - All parts of the plant of the genus cannabis, the seeds thereof, the 16 resin extracted from any part of the plant, and every compound, manufacture 17 salt, derivative, mixture, or preparation of the plant, its seeds, or its resin 18 including cannabis concentrate.
 "Cannabis" does not include hemp, nor does 19 it include fiber produced from the stalks, oil, or cake made from the seeds of 20 the plant, or sterilized seed of the plant, which is incapable of germination.
-21 (2) Cannabis accessories. - Any equipment, products, or materials of any kind 22 that are used, intended for use, or designed for use in planting, propagating, 23 cultivating, growing, harvesting, composting, manufacturing, compounding, 24 converting, producing, processing, preparing, testing, analyzing, packaging, 25 repackaging, storing, vaporizing, or containing cannabis, or for ingesting, 26 inhaling, or otherwise introducing cannabis into the human body.
-27 (3) Cannabis cultivation facility. - An entity registered to cultivate, prepare, and 28 package cannabis and sell cannabis to other cannabis establishments but not 29 to consumers.
-A cannabis cultivation facility may not produce cannabis 30 concentrates, tinctures, extracts, or other cannabis products unless it is also 31 licensed as a cannabis product manufacturing facility.
-32 (4) Cannabis delivery service An entity registered to deliver cannabis to 33 consumers.
-34 (5) Cannabis establishment. - A cannabis cultivation facility, a cannabis delivery 35 service, an on-site consumption establishment, a cannabis testing facility, a 36 cannabis product manufacturing facility, a cannabis transporter, a retail 37 cannabis store, or any other type of cannabis business authorized and 38 registered by the Department.
-39 (6) Cannabis product manufacturing facility. - An entity registered to purchase 40 cannabis; manufacture, prepare, and package cannabis products; and sell 41 cannabis and cannabis products to other cannabis establishments but not to 42 consumers.
-43 (7) Cannabis products Products that are comprised of cannabis, cannabis 44 concentrate, or cannabis extract, and other ingredients, and are intended for 45 use or consumption, such as, but not limited to, edible products, ointments, 46 and tinctures.
-47 (8) Cannabis testing facility. - An entity registered to test cannabis for potency 48 and contaminants.
-49 (9) Cannabis transporter. - An entity registered to transport cannabis between 50 cannabis establishments.
+21 (2) Cannabis accessories Any equipment, products, or materials of any kind 22 that are used, intended for use, or designed for use in planting, propagating 23 cultivating, growing, harvesting, composting, manufacturing, compounding 24 converting, producing, processing, preparing, testing, analyzing, packaging 25 repackaging, storing, vaporizing, or containing cannabis, or for ingesting 26 inhaling, or otherwise introducing cannabis into the human body.
+27 (3) Cannabis cultivation facility. - An entity registered to cultivate, prepare, and 28 package cannabis, and sell cannabis to other cannabis establishments.
+A 29 cannabis cultivation facility may not produce cannabis concentrates, tinctures 30 extracts, or other cannabis products unless it is also licensed as a cannabis 31 product manufacturing facility.
+32 (4) Cannabis establishment A cannabis cultivation facility, an on-site 33 consumption establishment, a cannabis testing facility, a cannabis product 34 manufacturing facility, a cannabis transporter, or any other type of cannabis 35 business authorized and registered by the Commission.
+36 (5) Cannabis product manufacturing facility An entity registered to purchase 37 cannabis, manufacture, prepare, and package cannabis products, and sel 38 cannabis and cannabis products to other cannabis establishments but not to 39 consumers.
+40 (6) Cannabis products Products that are comprised of cannabis, cannabis 41 concentrate, or cannabis extract and other ingredients and are intended for use 42 or consumption, such as, but not limited to, edible products, ointments, and 43 tinctures.
+44 (7) Cannabis testing facility An entity registered to test cannabis for potency 45 and contaminants.
+46 (8) Cannabis transporter. - An entity registered to transport cannabis between 47 cannabis establishments.
+48 (9) Commission. - The North Carolina Alcoholic Beverage Control Commission 49 established under G.S.
+18B-200.